develprr/metamatic-blog/_posts/2024-03-15-take-your-database-to-cosmic-levels.md

 If you stumble in these steps, have a look at [my example implementation "StoreApi"](https://github.com/develprr/StoreApi) to make your first web API to interact with MongoDB!

 ## Onboarding the Rocket
 No need to be a rocket scientist to take your database to CosmosDB!
-As your final steps before fastening the seat belts, Read [this manual](https://learn.microsoft.com/en-us/azure/cosmos-db/mongodb/quickstart-dotnet?tabs=azure-cli%2Cwindows) how to start the rocket engine.
+As your final steps after fastening the seat belts, read [this manual](https://learn.microsoft.com/en-us/azure/cosmos-db/mongodb/quickstart-dotnet?tabs=azure-cli%2Cwindows) about how to start the rocket engine.
 When you are done, just push the button!
 See you up there!